charmplusplus/charm/doc/charm++/manual.rst

    Returns the length of A, B, C, D and E dimensions on BG/Q.

 getDimNT():
    Returns the length of T dimension.
-TopoManager uses T dimension to represent different cores that reside within a physical node.
+TopoManager uses the T dimension to represent different cores that reside within a physical node.

 rankToCoordinates(int pe, int &x, int &y, int &z, int &t):